 Then on the out-breath let your stomach fall back.

 These deep breaths elicit the brains’ PNS (parasympathetic nervous system).
 This results in a feeling of relaxation as natural endorphins flow around the body.
-(Serotonin, Oxytocin, Dopamine).
+(Hormones include Serotonin, Oxytocin and Dopamine).

 6 Be Kind!